Learn how to use and maximize the cash back rewards program on the Bank of America Cash Rewards card.

-The card features 3 percent cash back on gas purchases and 2 percent back on grocery purchases, for up to $2,500 in combined purchases each quarter.
-Plus, it offers a relationship bonus to Bank of America customers that can push the rewards rate over the top if you have enough cash in the bank.
+The card features 3% cash back on a category of your choice and 2% back on grocery purchases, for up to $2,500 in combined purchases each quarter.
+Plus, it offers a bonus to Bank of America customers that can push the rewards rate over the top if you have enough cash in the bank.

 Why should you get it?